 - Health-related discharge planning to help clients transition successfully to community-based care

-People in custody are much more likely to live with a mental illness or addiction than the general population.
-In fact, up to 60 per cent of people in custody have either a mental illness, an addiction, or both.
+People in custody are much more likely to live with a mental illness or substance use than the general population.
+In fact, up to 60 per cent of people in custody have either a mental illness, substance use, or both.

 Approximately 40 per cent of our client population is on opioid agonist treatment, and there is no waiting list.
 If a client is already on opioid agonist treatment when they are admitted to a correctional facility, we ensure they can stay on their medication.
 As part of transition planning, when clients are about to be discharged, we provide a prescription for their opioid agonist therapy, as well as a connection to a community physician, so they can continue their treatment.

-Health care teams include physicians, nurses, mental health and substance use specialists, pharmacists, and other professionals.
+Health care teams include physicians, nurses, mental health and substance use specialists, pharmacists, peer support workers and other professionals.
 Clients can also see specialists via virtual health services.